Prüfungen in der Homöopathie.

 The use of blinding in provings is controversial and even the type of blinding is a hotly contended topic.
 Wieland (1997) points out that the use of a placebo control in conventional clinical trials serves to illustrate the

 effectiveness of the drug in the treatment of a specific ailment.
 The purpose of a homoeopathic drug proving is however to produce symptoms and not to illustrate the effectiveness of the drug in question.
 The question Wieland (1997) poses is whether symptoms that appear during a proving, while taking placebo, are examples of the ―pure placebo effect.
 He implies that modern scientific investigation techniques may hinder the pursuit of provings to find medicines that may prove beneficial cures, as opposed to assisting the investigators in obtaining the goals.
 Smith (1979) also suggests that Hahnemann and his followers were aware of the effect of suggestion, but saw it as inconsequential and chose to ignore it.
-Given the small number of volunteers, Jansen (2008) is of
+Given the small number of volunteers, Jansen (2008) is of the opinion that it would be more efficient to give all participants verum.

 The entanglement10 theories try to explain a prover‘s susceptibility to producing symptoms during the proving.
 Lewith, Brien and Hyland (2006), Milgrom (2007) and Walach, Sherr, Schneider, Shabi, Bond and Rieberer (2004) suggest that there has to be a buy-in into the therapeutic intent from both the researcher and the subject.
 The prover would have to believe that the substance possesses the ability to elicit symptoms and the researcher needs to record and analyse the symptoms at face value first, before discarding any information as incidental or circumstantial.
 Entanglement theory further explains why the placebo also elicits proving symptoms similar to that of the verum in some provers, as all the provers within the group are